MatheoJ/Dignamyte/README.md

 This game was made in 46h hour during the Creative Game Jam 2024 organised by Ubisoft

-For more informtion on the game and to download the executable you can see the [Itch.io page](https://nasnasart.itch.io/dignamyte)
+For more information on the game and to download the executable you can see the [Itch.io page](https://nasnasart.itch.io/dignamyte)

 Start Menu           |  GamePlay Screen Shot :-------------------------:|:-------------------------: